conda/conda/docs/source/building/custom-channels.rst

-Channels are the path that conda takes to look for packages, and the easiest way to use and manage custom channels is to use a private or public repository on `Binstar <https://binstar.org/>`_.
-If you designate your Binstar.org repository as private, then only you, and those you grant access, can access your private repository.
+Channels are the path that conda takes to look for packages, and the easiest way to use and manage custom channels is to use a private or public repository on `Anaconda.org <https://anaconda.org/>`_, formerly known as Binstar.org.
+If you designate your Anaconda.org repository as private, then only you, and those you grant access, can access your private repository.

 If you do not wish to upload your packages to the internet, however, you can build a custom repository served either through a web server, or locally